Narcissistic Love Patterns: Here Are Six Types To Look For

 Are you in a relationship with a narcissist?

-What to do if you’re stuck in a narcissistic relationship pattern
+What to do if you’re stuck in narcissistic love patterns?

 Being in a narcissistic relationship can be extremely challenging.
 This is primarily due to their general lack of empathy that can be associated with NPD, and a possibly inherent reaction to deflect responsibility.
 Remember that personality disorders, while complex and necessitating treatment, are not an excuse to abuse or otherwise injure others.
 A narcissistic person knowingly repeating patterns of abuse is not someone you are obligated to remain in contact with but you also do not have to allow these patterns to persist even if you do decide to stay.

 You don’t have to live with the complex emotions of being in a narcissistic relationship alone.
-Talking with someone who won’t judge your decision to be with your partner, such as a licensed therapist with a master’s degree or a clinical psychologist, can help you process your emotions and build mental resilience.
+Talking with someone who won’t judge your decision to be with your partner, such as a licensed therapist with a master’s degree or a clinical psychologist with a doctoral degree, can help you process your emotions and build mental resilience.

-How can online therapy help survivors of narcissistic abuse and relationships?
+How can online therapy help survivors of narcissistic abuse in relationships?

 Online therapy can have many benefits for people who may be experiencing symptoms of anxiety disorder or depression from trying to manage a narcissistic relationship.
 If you are considering treatment but are overwhelmed by the idea of trying to find someone close by who has an open appointment slot, you might try to sign up with BetterHelp or a comparable online agency.
 You’ll be matched with a licensed therapist that you can talk to from anywhere with an internet connection—and because so many therapists are available online, you won’t generally have to wait weeks for an appointment.